Entropy-Based Characterization of Fluctuations in Stochastically Perturbed Integrable Hamiltonian Systems: Strong Entropy Convergence of Accumulated Fluctuations

-We note that the value of each $\hat{\omega}_{n}$ exactly depends on parameter $l$.
-In the context of dealing with $\left\{\hat{\omega}_{n}\right\}_{n=1}^{\infty}$, we temporarily assume $l$ to be fixed, along with related quantities, which will be treated without explicit $l$-dependence in our notation.
-However, when we return to the original continuous system (as in Corollary 3.1), the dependence on $l$ will be reinstated, and we will emphasize it through appropriate superscripts ``$\left(l\right)$''.
+This section establishes the information-theoretic foundation for the Gaussian limit.
+We prove that, under the non-stationary dynamics, the entropy of the macroscopic observable $S_{n}$ from model (1.1) converges strongly to its continuous (Gaussian) limit, extending classical entropy convergence to our setting and bridging the discrete analysis with the continuum.
+Note that the value of each $\tilde{\theta}_{n}$ exactly depends on parameter $l$.
+In the context of dealing with it, we temporarily assume $l$ to be fixed, along with related quantities, which will be treated without explicit $l$-dependence in our notation.
+However, when we return to the original continuous system, the dependence on $l$ will be reinstated, and we will emphasize it through appropriate superscripts ``$\left(l\right)$''.